SSPIRIT

 A Flemish Collaboration With International Ambitions

 SSPIRIT is a Flemish, three-year cluster Strategic Basic Research (cSBO) project that runs from June 2025 until May 2028.
-It’s a collaboration between VITO Remote Sensing, VLIZ, KU Leuven, University of Antwerp, Ghent University, Flanders Space, and Blue Cluster.
+It is a collaboration between VITO Remote Sensing, VLIZ, KU Leuven, University of Antwerp, Ghent University, Flanders Space, and Blue Cluster.
 The funding comes from VLAIO, the Flemish Agency for Innovation & Entrepreneurship.

 State-of-the Art Remote Sensing Technology

-To identify and quantify plastic litter (micro-, meso- and macroplastics) across multiple water compartments, SSPIRIT uses state-of-the-art remote sensing technologies and advanced (AI) data processing and modelling.
-By bridging disciplines, the project seeks to provide a clearer understanding of the pathways of plastic pollution.
+SSPIRIT uses state-of-the-art remote sensing technologies and advanced (AI) data processing and modelling pipelines to identify and quantify plastic litter (micro-, meso- and macroplastics) across multiple water compartments.
+By bridging disciplines, this project seeks to provide a clearer understanding of the pathways of plastic pollution detection.

 SSPIRIT's objectives: